 You can complete your shoulder workout by performing the following exercises:

 As you can see the dumbbell shoulder press is a wonderful shoulder exercise.
 It offers tremendous benefits associated with hypertrophy, strength, endurance, and aesthetics.
-Now that you know how to properly perform Arnold presses, you can avoid the most common mistakes and enjoy their benefits.
+Now that you know how to properly perform shoulder presses, you can avoid the most common mistakes and enjoy their benefits.
 Remember, whether you want to lose weight, tone your body, or gain strength or size, all muscles must be trained.

 Lift, Burn More Fat, Get Stronger, and Live Healthier!